saahildhulla/nexus-troubleshooting/example6/README.md

 Example 6 --

-Your admin was tinkering with some things, and accidentally revoked something that the data-plane-agent needs to work properly.
-What did they do, and how can we remediate?
+There was some scheduled maintenance/downtime over the weekend, and now the Data Plane is unhealthy.
+How can we remediate?

 Set up this example by running `run_example6.sh`